rtCamp/docs.rtcamp.com/rtmedia/developer/hooks/rtmedia-hooks/rtmedia_allowed_types/index.markdown

 ### Description

 Add or modify media types allowed in rtMedia.

-It's necessary to use this filter in [mu-plugin](http://codex.wordpress.org/Must_Use_Plugins) in order to make this filter work.
+**Note:** It's necessary to use this filter in [mu-plugins](http://codex.wordpress.org/Must_Use_Plugins) in order to make this filter work.

 ### Example 1